Family returns allow you to prepare full tax returns for the taxpayer, spouse/partner and any number of dependants in a single TaxCycle T1 file.

-- Click once on the list of taxpayers above the sidebar, or on the Switch taxpayers button on the Home menu.
+- Click once on the list of taxpayers above the sidebar, or on the Taxpayer button in the Home menu.

 - If there is already a Dep worksheet for the dependant in the file, the dependant's name will appear in the list.
 Click this name to create the return.

-- If you need to add a dependant that isn't already on a Dep worksheet, select Add dependant at the bottom of the list.
+- If you need to add a new dependant, select Add dependant at the bottom of the list.

-- Select Open an existing return and click OK to browse for the file.
-TaxCycle will insert the information from that file into the family file, It also will give you the option of deleting the old for the dependant.
+- Select Open an existing return to browse for the file.
+TaxCycle will insert the information from that file into the family file, It also will give you the option of deleting the old return for the dependant.

-- Add a full return for the first dependant.
-Make sure to enter the social insurance number (SIN) on the Info worksheet.
+- Add a dependant return for the first dependant and enter their social insurance number (SIN) on the Info worksheet.

-- Add a second full return for the dependant's spouse/partner.
-Make sure to enter the SIN on the Info worksheet.
+- Add a dependant return for the spouse/partner and enter their SIN on the Info worksheet.

 - On the Info worksheet in each dependant return, set the marital status to either Married or Common-law.

-- On the Info worksheet in one of the married dependants returns, add the SIN number for the other married dependant the Spouse section.
+- On the Info worksheet of one of the married dependants, add the SIN for their spouse dependant the Spouse section.
 Once it is in there, the two returns link up and data transfers between them.